-She was instructed in one of the first prosecutions for money laundering offences where no predicate offence was charged: R v El-Kurd (2001) Crim L.R.234.
+She was instructed in one of the first prosecutions for money laundering offences where no predicate offence was charged R v El-Kurd (2001) Crim L.R.234.

 She is familiar with the confiscation regime under POCA and has been instructed to act in POCA cases in the Crown Court, the High Court and the Court of Appeal.

-- R v El-Kurd (2001) Crim L.R.234 remains a leading authority in conspiracy for the proposition that it may not be necessary to prove that the carrying out of an agreement will necessarily result in the commission of a specific offence, provided that it can be shown that it would, or was intended to result in the commission of at least one or two identified offences.
+- R v El-Kurd (2001) Crim L.R.234 – This case remains a leading authority in conspiracy for the proposition that it may not be necessary to prove that the carrying out of an agreement will necessarily result in the commission of a specific offence, provided that it can be shown that it would, or was intended to result in the commission of at least one or two identified offences.

 Jane has extensive experience of prosecuting organised crime gangs engaged in drug trafficking and their linked financial activities including money laundering.

-Between 2006 and 2009, she was instructed in relation to a series of linked cases arising from an intelligence led Serious Organised Crime investigation and a joint investigatory initiative with Holland:
+Between 2006 and 2009, she was instructed in relation to a series of linked cases arising from an intelligence led Serious Organised Crime investigation and a joint investigatory initiative with Holland.

-- R v Thomas Money laundering.
+- R v T – Money laundering.